Curved commutators in the plane: Curves with non-vanishing torsion

 Here $W$ is the key auxiliary set defined in \cite{OIKARI-PARABOLIC} which is different from the $W_1,W_2$ defined in this article.
 We have

 where $\wt \gamma= A\eta$ and we also note that in the above integral the support localization of the pair $(\supp \psi_j, \supp \varphi_j)$ forces $ |t| \sim \ell(Q)$.

 We are ready to state and prove the main result of this section -- the current proof requires the a priori qualitative assumption $b \in \BMO_{\gamma}(\R^2)$ that we did not attempt to remove.
-A possible way to remove the a priorization would be to repeat proofs given in Section \ref{sect:pain} for curves with non-vanishing torsion. \begin{thm} Suppose $\|[b, H_\gamma]\|_{L^p\to L^p}<\infty$.
+A possible way to remove the a priori assumption would be to repeat proofs given in Section \ref{sect:pain} for curves with non-vanishing torsion. \begin{thm} Suppose $1 < p < \infty$ and $\|[b, H_\gamma]\|_{L^p\to L^p}<\infty$.
 With the qualitative a priori assumption $b\in \BMO_\gamma(\R^2)$ we have the quantitative bound

 \end{thm}

 \begin{proof} By the above discussion, for fixed $Q\in \mathcal P$ with $\ell(Q)\le \tau$ we have

 The estimate of $I$ is easy -- indeed, we have